How to add value to your home and renovate a house to sell

 Find out what year your property was built.
-Then, it’s a good idea to do some research on period features of that era or seek professional help to find out what they were.
+Then, it’s a good idea to research period features of that era or seek professional help to find out what they were.

-You never know, if you strip back some of your existing materials, you may find period features.
-For example, flooring and closed off balconies.
+You may find period features if you strip back some of your existing materials—for example, flooring and closed-off balconies.

-Restoring period features can be a timely process, so if you were thinking about selling in the short term, be sure to ask for an ETA from suppliers and tradespeople straight away.
+Restoring period features can be a timely process, so if you are thinking about selling in the short term, be sure to ask for an ETA from suppliers and tradespeople straight away.

 Make use of nooks and crannies

-Rather than making structural changes, a fun way of adding value to your home is making use of space that’s rarely used.
+Rather than making structural changes, using rarely used space is a fun way of adding value to your home.

 - Desk space